Due to maintenance, MyAccount will be unavailable between 10:45am and 11:30am on Wednesday 24 June 2026. We apologise for any inconvenience.

 Report a problem

-- complete the pavement and road repairs online reporting form
+To report a problem, complete the pavement and road repairs online form.

-- the location including street name and area of the city, for example, Portslade, Brighton
+- the location using the map provided or by including the street name and area of the city, for example, Portslade, Brighton

 - any nearby house number, shop, junction or other identifiable landmark